-Compared with those with medical insurance, those without medical insurance have higher mortality rates.7 Individuals without medical insurance also are less likely to receive care and take longer to return to health after an unintentional injury or the onset of a chronic disease compared with those who have medical insurance.8
+Compared with those with medical insurance, those without medical insurance have higher mortality rates.
+Individuals without medical insurance also are less likely to receive care and take longer to return to health after an unintentional injury or the onset of a chronic disease compared with those who have medical insurance.

-In this service area, 72.7% of Al/ANs under age 65 report having medical insurance (including insurance through federal programs) compared with 79.5% of the general population.
+In this service area, a lower percentage of Al/ANs under 65 years old (69.1%) report having medical insurance (including insurance through federal programs) compared with individuals under 65 years old in the general population (86.0%).
+This difference is statistically significant.